Grevillea raybrownii: Taxonomy and naming

-Grevillea raybrownii was first formally described in 1994 by Peter Olde and Neil Marriott and the description was published in Telopea.The specific epithet (raybrownii) is in honour of Ray Brown, for his contribution to the horticulture of Grevillea.
+Grevillea raybrownii was first formally described in 1994 by Peter Olde and Neil Marriott and the description was published in Telopea.
+The specific epithet (raybrownii) is in honour of Ray Brown, for his contribution to the horticulture of the genus Grevillea.
+Brown runs Illawarra Grevillea Park at Bulli.

 Distribution and habitat

 This species has a restricted distribution, it grows in sandy, gravelly loams in dry sclerophyll forest, mostly on ridge tops, occasionally on slopes, between Dapto, Robertson and Berrima in New South Wales.

 Conservation status

 Grevillea raybrownii is listed as a "vulnerable species" under the New South Wales Government Biodiversity Conservation Act 2016.